 Fresh and Easy Homemade Salsa

-Whether using fresh tomatoes from your garden or canned tomatoes, this easy homemade salsa is a must try!
+Whether using fresh tomatoes from your garden or canned tomatoes, this easy homemade salsa recipe is a must try!

 I make a double batch every year when all of my tomatoes are ready from my garden and can them.